UK/Kenya

 Wanjiru Koinange, co-founder of Book Bunk, speaking at Nairobi LitFest

-Venice Biennale Opening
+Venice Biennale Exhibition Opening

 Open City and UK/KE Season